quadrimegistus/predetermination/README.md

-This repository demonstrates a perfected understanding of the Many Worlds interpretation of Quantum Mechanics -> With all possibilities provided, we can programmatically filter to synchronize with perfect possibilities and filter out imperfect possibilities.
+This repository demonstrates a perfected understanding of the Many Worlds interpretation of Quantum Mechanics -> With all possibilities provided, we can programmatically filter to synchronize with perfect possibilities and programmatically filter out imperfect possibilities.

 # Predetermination